-“The original hotel (colloquially referred to as ‘The Classic House at Akasaka Prince’), opened in 1955, was located in the former Kitashirakawa Palace, built in 1930 as the residence of Yi Un, the last crown prince of Korea*.
-Designed by Kozo Kitamura, the then-head of the Ministry of the Imperial Household Imperial Works Bureau Engineering Department, it would become surrounded by high-rise buildings that sprang up in huge numbers during the rapid redevelopment in the years following World War II.
+“The original hotel (now formally referred to as ‘The Classic House at Akasaka Prince’), the second ‘Prince’ hotel in Tokyo, opened in 1955.
+It was located in the former Kitashirakawa Palace, the former estate of Prince Yi Un, the last crown prince of Korea*.
+The property would later become surrounded by high-rise buildings that sprang up in huge numbers during the rapid redevelopment in the years following World War II.

 “The ‘Classic House’ building was designated as a Tokyo Tangible Cultural Property in 2011.
 In 2016, it reopened as the ‘Akasaka Prince Classic House,’ a wedding venue.”